 This negative, purchased from eBay, is part of a small collection of an unnamed German soldier of the Medical Unit of the 10th Hanover Engineer Battalion in World War I. Sadly the unit’s military records were totally destroyed in World War II by British bombing.
 I have now however identified the location as the town of Grandpré, in France.
 Like this one, the other negatives reveal light moments away from the Western Front in the Ardennes.
 Click here to view all the negatives.

-Below: One of a series of postcards purchased via the internet of the same town, which shows the location of the above negative.
+Below: One of a series of postcards purchased via the internet of the same town, which shows the location of the above negative (probably from the church tower looking back to the chateau in the background).
 This postcard is sent from a French soldier and is a ‘correspondance militaire’ dated 23 Août 1914 (WWI had already started but Grandpré was yet to see any action, within a couple of weeks it would be over run without much damage).
 E. Sitry, its sender, simply notes ‘I got your letter this morning at the Hotel du Dix’.

 * This is the Esperanto title of the book Der Weg Zurück (The Road Back), a first edition translation of the novel by German author Erich Maria Remarque.
 It is commonly regarded as the sequel to his 1929 novel All Quiet on the Western Front.